 Crime rates are high in Kenya’s major cities such as Nairobi, Mombasa and Kisumu.
-Expats living in Kenya will usually hire security guards for their homes or opt to live in secure, gated housing complexes.
+Expats living in Kenya will usually hire security guards for their homes or opt to live in secure gated housing complexes.

 Terrorism in Kenya

 There is a risk of terrorism in Kenya.
-The main threat comes from extremists linked to Al Shabaab, a militant group in Somalia which has issued public threats against Kenya because of its military involvement in Somalia.
+The main threat comes from extremists connected to Al Shabaab, a militant group in Somalia which has issued public threats against Kenya because of its military involvement in Somalia.

 Road safety in Kenya

 Driving in Kenya can be dangerous as road conditions and driving standards are poor.
 Many expat employees will be provided with a company car and a local driver, which is perhaps the safest option when it comes to getting around Kenya.
 We urge expats to familiarise themselves with what to do in the event of an accident or emergency and be aware of the system of healthcare in Kenya.